In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 Even if there are a dozen questions you want the answers to, don’t try to cram them all in your proposal.
 The goal is to make responding as EASY as humanly possible.
 Asking a question every other sentence or linking to a long survey will make replying to you feel like a chore.
 You can always ask additional follow up questions later, so try to stick to just one in your initial proposal.

 You don’t want your one question to be too daunting to answer either.
 For example: One blog post I saw tells freelancers to ask a question like “I have a couple more ideas I could share as well.
 When is the best time for us to connect this week?”
 This may seem innocuous, but replying requires the client to check their calendar and commit to scheduling something.
 That’s way more effort for them than if you asked something factual about the job that they could answer off the top of their head.
-Ask for the call later.
+If you still want a call, you can always do that later on when you have better chances.

 If you ask your question at the very beginning of the proposal, clients are going to forget it’s there.
 They most likely are sifting through dozens of proposals.
-Make their lives easy and put your question at the very end so they can immediately answer it without having to scroll back up and dig for it.
+Make their lives easy and put your question at the very end so they can immediately answer it without having to scroll back up.

 The following is a real proposal I found on another blog that only gets halfway there.
 That blog post does suggest asking a question to get replies, but the result isn’t as effective as it could be: